bluesky-social/statusphere-example-app/TUTORIAL.md

 </div>
 ```

+You can examine this record directly using [atproto-browser.vercel.app](https://atproto-browser.vercel.app).
+For instance, [this is the profile record for @bsky.app](https://atproto-browser.vercel.app/at?u=at://did:plc:z72i7hdynmk6r22z27h6tvur/app.bsky.actor.profile/self).

 ## Step 4.
 Reading & writing records

 You can think of the user repositories as collections of JSON records: